Jump

 • Founded by Marc Lore, Alex Rodriguez, and Jordy Leiser in 2021.

-• Jump emphasizes core values like trust, authenticity, and creativity in a remote-first environment.
+• Jump emphasizes core values like trust, authenticity, and creativity in its remote-first team.

 Help us improve and share your feedback!
 Did you find this helpful?